SciBorgs/SciLib/src/main/java/frc/sciborgs/scilib/control/README.md

 # Control

-Simple control and filter functional interfaces meant to act as composable wrappers for existing classes, inspired by [StuyLib](https://github.com/StuyPulse/StuyLib).
+Simple control and filter library for consistency and composability, heavily inspired by [StuyLib](https://github.com/StuyPulse/StuyLib).